Master in Retail Design

 Access and Admission Requirements: An official university degree or equivalent in Architecture or Interior Design.
 Basic knowledge of 2D and 3D spatial representation.

-Study the Master in Retail Design in Barcelona
+Study the MA in Retail Design in Barcelona

 There is no better place to dive into the world of retail design than the city of Barcelona.
 Not only because it is one of the most modern, cosmopolitan cities in Europe adapted to the new synergies emerging in the design world, but also because many great, historic commercial spaces coexist in the city.
 Studying retail design in Barcelona will open doors to a future of success.